 We spend a lot of time talking about change at Signal Theory.
-We’ve seen it firsthand as people have shifted their media consumption habits from television to desktops to smartphones – with advertising dollars quickly being redirected and fragmented in new creative ways.
-We need to understand how, where and why people interact to better help our clients, and we believe that the future of human interaction lies in the underpinnings of augmented reality.
+We’ve seen it firsthand as people have shifted their media consumption habits from television to desktops to smartphones.
+Advertising dollars have quickly been redirected.
+They are fragmented in new creative ways.
+To better help our clients, we need to understand how, where, and why people interact.
+These shifts reveal deeper patterns of human-environment interaction.
+Moreover, they show how technology continues to shape the spaces where those interactions happen.
+We believe that the future of human interaction lies in the underpinnings of augmented reality.

-Modern technological advancements are disrupting entire industries with what was once known as the “direct-to-consumer” economy,” but it’s clear we can just call it “the economy” at this point.
-The way we order food, read the news, talk to mom, share memories and even end relationships has changed four or five times in the last 100 years alone.
+Modern technological advancements are disrupting entire industries.
+What was once known as the “direct-to-consumer” economy has evolved.
+We can just call it “the economy” at this point.
+The way we order food, read the news, talk to mom, share memories, and even end relationships has changed.
+This change has happened four or five times in the last 100 years alone.

 However, humans have stayed relatively static for 40,000 years.

-We all run the same ancient, organic operating system with the same flaws and biases as every human around us – no matter how smart, aware and capable we individually might think we are.
-To add further complexity, the human operating system isn’t being upgraded as the data piles up – which hasn’t been much of a problem until recently.
+We all run the same ancient, organic operating system.
+This system has the same flaws and biases as every human around us.
+This is true no matter how smart, aware, and capable we individually might think we are.
+To add further complexity, the human operating system isn’t being upgraded as the data piles up.
+This hasn’t been much of a problem until recently.

-When you perform a simple search for baby names the results that Google returns to you are based on a few things: your search query of baby names, but also your location, your previous search history and – if you are logged in – your demographics (female, 36, Colorado, etc.).
+When you perform a simple search for baby names, the results that Google returns to you are based on a few things.
+These include your search query of baby names, your location, and your previous search history.
+If you are logged in, it also includes your demographics (female, 36, Colorado, etc.).

-These extra data points give more context to your search and produce better results from Google.
-For instance, if you’re 65 and searching “baby names,” it’s probably for a different reason than a 25-year-old, so Google should show results related to grandparents.
+These extra data points give more context to your search.
+They produce better results from Google.
+For instance, if you’re 65 and searching “baby names,” it’s probably for a different reason than a 25-year-old.
+So, Google should show results related to grandparents.
 As the mountain of data in the world grows exponentially, the more critical context becomes to sift through that data.

 This is where augmented reality will revolutionize the interface as we know it.